-Subscribe to Graham Robert to support their work and read subscriber-only content.
+Subscribe to Graham to support his work and read subscriber-only content.

 Graham Robert Scott writes science-fiction and horror fiction but is thinking about branching into crime.
 (The genre, not the profession--not yet, anyway.)
 His fondness for writing microfiction borders on the unhealthy, as anyone who has seen his Twitter timeline or home page can attest.
 When he's not creating fictions, he teaches writing and literature as a professor in north Texas.
 Visit his home page at http://hemicyon.wordpress.com or follow him on Twitter at @graythebruce.